Your guide to doing business in Turkey

 See you later sonra görüşürüz

-Monthly social security contributions (E-Declaration) should be submitted on the 23th of the following month and should be paid at the end of the month.
+Monthly social security contributions (E-Declaration) must be submitted as per above method by the 26th of the following month and premium contribution amounts must be paid by the last day of the following month.
+SSI contributions are paid to the SSI office.

 All reporting in Turkey is done monthly.
 There are no additional quarterly or year-end procedures.

-Employers in Turkey must notify authorities of new starts immediately by submitting a notice of employment.
-The registration for a new start in Turkey should be filled online on the SSI registration website.
-The new employee should be registered one day before their starting day (working day) at the latest.
+The employer must notify authorities of new starts immediately by submitting a notice of employment.
+The registration for a new start should be filed online on the SSI (Social Security Institution) registration website.
+The new employee should be registered one day before their start date (working day) at the latest.
 The employees cannot be paid legally without registration; it can take up to a month and a half for all of the registrations to be completed.

 Expat new-starts are required to provide the following documentation: